cpmech/russell/README.md

     - [x] Implement first and second-order derivatives of invariants
     - [x] Implement some high-order derivatives
     - [ ] Implement standard continuum mechanics tensors
+- [ ] General improvements
     - [ ] Study the possibility to install Russell on Windows and macOS
     - [ ] Install Intel MKL on Windows
     - [ ] Install MUMPS and UMFPACK on Windows and macOS